 The US dustjacket is also a mystery

 To date I have never seen the dustjacket for either the American or the UK edition.
-It remains one of my romantic dreams to find one.
-It is not known what the original cover of The Black Moth looked like.
-Heyer’s first biographer, Jane Aiken Hodge, saw a copy in the 1980s during her research for The Private World of Georgette Heyer.
-Jane said that it “carried [Heyer’s] picture in a central medallion”.
-I think she must have seen Heyer’s brother Frank’s copy of the book.
+It remains one of my romantic dreams to find one for it is not known what the original cover of The Black Moth looked like although Heyer’s first biographer, Jane Aiken Hodge, saw a copy in the 1980s during her research for The Private World of Georgette Heyer and said that it “carried [Heyer’s] picture in a central medallion”.
+I think Jane must have seen Heyer’s brother Frank’s copy of the book.
 He was ten years younger than Georgette and when he died in 2002 he left behind several signed editions of her novels.
 These were later sold.
 When I contacted Frank’s stepson in hopes of locating the elusive dustjacket, he said he thought that the cover must have fallen to pieces for it was not sold with the book.

 The mystery photo on the original jacket?

 I still dream of one day finding a copy with the jacket intact – if only to finally see what it looked like.
 During my research for my Georgette Heyer biography I found a photo of Georgette Heyer that might have been the one used in the ‘central medallion’ on the original Black Moth dustjacket.
 The photo was published in The Bookman in 1924.
 In that magazine it is only matchbox-sized (hence the grainy picture here) but the hair and clothes are the right period for The Black Moth.
 It has been suggested that Heinemann might have copied the original cover illustration when they acquired the rights to republish The Black Moth in 1929.
 This is possible, although when Heinemann republished The Great Roxhythe seven years after Hutchinson first published it, they did so with a different dustjacket from the original.